 Probate & Estate Administration

-Essentially making sure that your estate is administered efficiently, tax liabilities settled and the beneficiaries receive their due inheritance.
+Our main task is making sure that the estate is administered of the deceased (often a relative or friend of yours) efficiently, with tax liabilities settled and the beneficiaries receive their due inheritance.

 Not all estates are simple.
-Life is complicated these days, and we can all leave problems behind.
-These are some of the issues we deal with every day.
+Life is complicated these days, and we can all leave problems behind, often unintentionally.
+These are some of the problems we deal with every day.

 - No will (intestacy)